fmselab/ct-competition/results/2023/index2023.md

 - 2xSSD Samsung 850 (256GB each) in RAID1
 - OS: Ubuntu 18.04.6 LTS

-The results (size, generation time, completeness, and validity) will be gathered through the generation of test suites from the test models for each category, randomly generated.
+The results (size, generation time, completeness, and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated.

 Your submission will be invoked as follows:
 ```